-2 Throughout this special permit the usage of "PHMSA" or "PHMSA OPS" means the U.S. Department of Transportation's Pipeline and Hazardous Materials Safety Administration Office of Pipeline Safety.
+Throughout this special permit the usage of "PHMSA" or "PHMSA OPS" means the U.S. Department of Transportation's Pipeline and Hazardous Materials Safety Administration Office of Pipeline Safety.

-3 FGT is owned by Energy Transfer and Kinder Morgan, Inc. Energy Transfer operates FGT.
+6 FGT is owned by Energy Transfer and Kinder Morgan, Inc. Energy Transfer operates FGT.

-from Class 2 to 3 locations.4 The Federal pipeline safety regulations in 49 CFR 192.611 require natural gas pipeline operators to confirm or revise the maximum allowable operating pressure (MAOP) of a pipeline segment after a change in class location.
+feet of 30-inch diameter gas transmission pipeline located in Brevard, Lake, Orange, and Osceola Counties, Florida.
+Within this special permit PHMSA is proposing to waive compliance from 49 Code of Federal Regulations (CFR) 192.611(a) and (d) and 192.619(a) for the eleven (11) special permit segments that have undergone change from Class 1 to 3 locations and eight (8) special permit segments that have changed from Class 2 to 3 locations.7 The Federal pipeline safety regulations in 49 CFR 192.611 require natural gas pipeline operators to confirm or revise the maximum allowable operating pressure (MAOP) of a pipeline segment after a change in class location.